dinosoeren/walls.dev/content/project/prolog-sudoku/index.md

 ---
 date: 2015-12-01
+draft: false
-title: "Solving Sudoku with Prolog: A Journey into Functional Programming"
+title: "Solving Sudoku with Prolog: A Journey into Declarative Programming"
 slug: prolog-sudoku
-summary: "An exploration of how Prolog's declarative nature makes it a powerful tool for solving Sudoku puzzles, from basic rule implementation to tackling advanced variants like Skyscraper Sudoku."
+summary: An exploration of how Prolog's declarative nature makes it a powerful tool for solving Sudoku puzzles, from basic rule implementation to tackling advanced variants like Skyscraper Sudoku.
-draft: false
 thumbnail: /project/prolog-sudoku/images/featured.jpg
 thumbnailHd: /project/prolog-sudoku/images/featured-hd.jpg
 images:
   - /project/prolog-sudoku/images/featured-hd.jpg
+categories:
+  - Project
+  - Academic
+  - Games
 tags:
   - Programming
   - Prolog
-  - FunctionalProgramming
+  - DeclarativeProgramming
   - LogicProgramming
   - AI
   - Puzzles
   - Sudoku
-categories:
-  - Project
-  - Academic
-  - Games
 toc: true
 ---
 {{< project-details
   timeline="Oct-Nov 2015"
   languages="Prolog"
   school="AIT at Budapest University of Technology and Economics" course="Semantic and Declarative Technologies"
 >}}

-# How I Learned to Stop Worrying and Love Functional Programming
+# How I Learned to Stop Worrying and Love Logic Programming

 During my *Semantic and Declarative Technologies* course at AIT-Budapest, I was introduced to Prolog, a language that’s dramatically different from imperative languages like Python or Java.
 Instead of specifying *how* to achieve a goal, you describe the goal itself and the logical rules that define it.
 This makes it a fascinating and powerful tool for problems that are all about constraints and logic—like Sudoku.